OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     > * The **Resource** value is the **Application ID URI** you set when you added the Web API platform to the registration of the add-in.
     > * The **Scopes** section is used only to generate a consent dialog box if the add-in is sold through AppSource.

 1. Open the **Warnings** tab of the **Error List** in Visual Studio.
-If there is a warning that `<WebApplicationInfo>` is not a valid child of `<VersionOverrides>`, your version of Visual Studio 2019 Preview does not recognize the SSO markup.
+If there is a warning that `<WebApplicationInfo>` isn't a valid child of `<VersionOverrides>`, your version of Visual Studio doesn't recognize the SSO markup.
 As a workaround, do the following for a Word, Excel, or PowerPoint add-in.
 (If you are working with an Outlook add-in see the workaround below.)

    - **Workaround for Word, Excel, and PowerPoint**